moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 Pipelines are executed on the Analytical Platform's Kubernetes infrastructure and can interact with services such as Amazon Bedrock and Amazon S3.

-Our Kubernetes infrastructure is connected to the MoJO Transit Gateway, providing connectivity to the Cloud Platform, Modernisation Platform, and HMCTS SDP.
-If you require further connectivity, please raise a [feature request](https://github.com/ministryofjustice/analytical-platform/issues/new?template=feature-request-template.yml).
+Our Kubernetes infrastructure is connected to the MoJO Transit Gateway, which connects to:

+* the MoJ Cloud Platform
+* the Modernisation Platform
+* HMCTS SDP

+If you need further connectivity, [raise a feature request](https://github.com/ministryofjustice/analytical-platform/issues/new?template=feature-request-template.yml).

-> **Please note**: Analytical Platform Airflow does not support pipelines that use `BashOperator` or `PythonOperator`.
+> **Please note**: You cannot use Analytical Platform Airflow for pipelines using `BashOperator` or `PythonOperator`.
->
-> This is because we run a multi-tenant Airflow service and do not permit running code on the Airflow control plane, which is where non-container operators would run.

 ## Concepts